2003-12-09 Wetland Monitoring Report1

 the time of the site visits.
 Planting and seeding of wetland vegetation occurred after

-.
-SER's second annual site visit. f11so, it appeared that Mitigation Area 2-had not been.
+SER's second annual site visit.
+Also, it appeared that Mitigation Area 2-had not been

-graded by the time of the second, site visif in July.
+graded by the time of the second site visit -in July.
 SER believes that this area has been

 both Chelsea Property Group and the City of Albertville to discuss what additional

-- Downed silt fencing was found along the northwest corner of IVlitigatiori Area 1 in June.
+➢ Downed silt fencing was found along the northwest corner of Mitigation Area 1 in June.

 Chelsea Property Group, Inc. has been made aware that they should reinstall the downed